clearclaw/airflow_jcl/README.rst

   queue is empty.

 Note: These two Rabbit* operations require RabbitMQ and default to the queue connection used by Airflow if present.
-It whould be possible to run multiple dequeue operators in parallel, scaling out horizontally as appropriate to your load.
+It should be possible to run multiple dequeue operators in parallel, scaling out horizontally as appropriate to your load.
 (This code is based on very similar inline code I have in a few production DAGs)